tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ![alt text](https://media1.giphy.com/media/fdyZ3qI0GVZC0/giphy.gif?cid=790b7611707d466850a101fdfb23e9064c7f757ed770c1c3&rid=giphy.gif)

 [Butler](https://help.trello.com/article/1198-an-intro-to-butler) was originally developed as a 3rd party Trello add-in, but was recently acquired by Trello to be a native part of the platform.
 It's a tool for automating tasks in Trello.
-Users can set up policies that are triggered by certain rules, due dates of cards, specific times in a day, week or month, etc. They can then apply actions that will occur when that policy is triggered.
+Users can set up actions that are triggered by certain rules, due dates of cards, specific times in a day, week or month, etc.

-Here are some example Butler policies that I have run on my board (currently or in the past):
+Here are some example Butler actions that I have run on my board (currently or in the past):

 - When a card is added to list "Done", mark the due date as complete, and check all the items in all the checklists on the card
 - When a card is added to the board by me, add an empty checklist named "Acceptance Criteria" to the card